 by employees - only 50% of the VAT incurred can be recovered.

 Tax relief for the

-lessee on cars with a CO2 output over 130g/km is restricted, thereby increasing the total costs
+lessee on cars with a CO2 output over 110g/km is restricted (50GP/Km from April 2021), thereby increasing the total costs

 of leasing for cars with higher CO2 emissions.